Caleb Powers

-Caleb Powers (February 1, 1869 – July 25, 1932) was a United States representative from Kentucky and the first Secretary of State of Kentucky convicted as an accessory to murder.
+Caleb Powers (February 1, 1869 – July 25, 1932) was an American attorney and politician who served as the U.S. representative for Kentucky's 11th congressional district from 1911 to 1919.
+He briefly served as the 55th Secretary of State of Kentucky, but was unseated following the assassination of Governor William Goebel, which he was accused of orchestrating.

 Early life

 He was born near Williamsburg, Kentucky.
 He attended the public schools, Union College in Barbourville, Kentucky, the University of Kentucky at Lexington, Kentucky and Centre College in Danville, Kentucky.
 He graduated from the Northern Indiana Normal School and Business Institute (now known as Valparaiso University) in Valparaiso, Indiana and attended the United States Military Academy at West Point in 1890 and 1891.
 He was discharged due to having weak eyes which led to temporary blindness.

 Powers studied law and was admitted to the bar in 1894 and commenced practice at Barbourville, Kentucky.
 He was the superintendent of public schools for Knox County, Kentucky 1894–1899.
 He was elected secretary of state of Kentucky in 1899 but was unseated after a contest.